JayLovesProgramming/FLUX-Game-Engine/README.md

   Planning to add support for multiple languages and regional settings for broader accessibility.

 ## Contribution
 This project is currently a one-person endeavor, but I welcome contributions and collaboration!
-If you're interested in learning more about game engine development or would like to contribute to FLUX, please reach out to me via Discord: **@jw_uk**.
+If you're interested in learning more about game engine development or would like to contribute to **FLUX**, please reach out to me via Discord: **@jw_uk**.
 Together, we can build a powerful game engine and share knowledge within the community.

 ## Roadmap
 - Expand documentation for contributors, including setup instructions and coding guidelines.